-Here are the things you will need for your Nordic skiing hobby.
+Here are the things you will need as an entry-level nordic skier.

 The most important gear for skiing, not surprising, is the pair of skis.
 If you will just be skiing for one trip, you can easily rent them, or you can invest in purchasing if it is going to become a regular hobby.
-There are two major decisions to make when it comes to skis: First, Classic or Skate.
+There are two major decisions to make when it comes to skis: The first decision is a biggie: To choose a ski style — Classic or Skate.